The Academic Path to Certification is designed for the traditional academic graduate.

 2. Completion of a internship experience in accordance with NCTRC Standards:

 A minimum 560-hour, 14 week internship experience in therapeutic recreation services that uses the therapeutic recreation process as defined by the current NCTRC Job Analysis Study under the supervision of both academic and agency internship supervisors who are NCTRC CTRS certified.
 The agency supervisor must also possess the CTRS credential for one year prior to supervising an internship student.
-An acceptable internship experience is one which is completed after the majority of required therapeutic recreation and general recreation coursework is completed as verified on the official transcript.
+An acceptable internship experience is one which is completed after the majority of required therapeutic recreation coursework is completed as verified on the official transcript.

 3. Academic degree attainment as documented by an official academic transcript.